California man accused of grooming 80 children in 24 states to create porn - NewsBreak

 California man accused of grooming 80 children in 24 states to create porn

-SACRAMENTO, Calif. ( KTXL ) — A California man allegedly groomed at least 80 children and had them create child pornography, the Sacramento County Sheriff’s Office said.
+SACRAMENTO, Calif.
+(KTXL) — A California man allegedly groomed at least 80 children in 24 states, including Tennessee, and had them create child pornography, the Sacramento County Sheriff’s Office said.

 The sheriff’s office said the man posed as a girl named Lizzy online and contacted children, typically between the ages of 6 and 13.
 The Internet Crimes Against Children task force said they received a tip from the National Center for Missing and Exploited Children about the online account.